Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

     - Seeing
     - Doing
     - Imagining
-- Seeing: detection of regularities/patterns in our environment.
+- *Seeing*: detection of regularities/patterns in our environment.
 - Seeing is shared by many animals and humans.
 - E.g. Frog detecting the regular flight path of a fly to eat it.
-- Doing: predicting the effects of deliberate alterations of the environment and choosing the preferred outcome.
+- *Doing*: predicting the effects of deliberate alterations of the environment and choosing the preferred outcome.
 - Doing is shared by a small set of animals.
 - E.g. Tool-use by octopuses such as using shells.
-- Imagining: why tools work and why they don't work.
+- *Imagining*: why tools work and why they don't work.
 - Only humans are at the level of imagining.
 - The three levels are also known as the Ladder of Causation.
     1. Association